The ChatGPT tricks that actually save hours every week

 These insights are brutal but incredibly valuable.
 They're the exact things a real hiring manager would notice but never tell you about.

-Blueprint scaffolding for complex projects
+What is blueprint scaffolding for complex projects?

 So rather than: "Help me create a marketing strategy for my business"

-You ask: "What information would you need from me to create an effective marketing strategy?
+Ask: "What information would you need from me to create an effective marketing strategy?
 Give me a structured template I can fill out."

 ChatGPT will come back with something like: